-- Make sure that people understand your rates - especially for interpretation during holidays, short-notice or last-minute requests, etc. It's easier to answer questions before the bill comes.
+- Make sure that clients understand your rates - especially for interpretation during holidays, short-notice or last-minute requests, etc. It's easier to answer questions before the bill comes.

 - Are there flat fees?
-(E.g., a set-up fee for a TypeWell job.)
+(E.g., a set-up fee for a TypeWell assignment.)

 - What are your payment terms, past-due invoice fees, and collections policy?